 A writer’s life can be highly rewarding, but rarely in a financial way.
 Creative highs balance the financial lows, but ultimately we must earn a crust.
 The question is: ‘To what extent should we compromise our creative happiness in exchange for money?’

-I’m writing this at 3am.
-I’m leaning against a tree, looking out across a motionless lake.
+I’m writing this at 3am on 4th November 2017.
+I’m leaning against a tree, looking out across a moonlit lake.
 Normally I’d be asleep at this time, tucked up in bed and dreaming of the day to come.
 But I’m wide awake and doing my best to stay warm as I gaze out across a mirrored pool.
-The moon is full and the sky clear, so I can see perfectly well to write.
+The moon is full and sky clear, so I can see perfectly well to write.

-This moonlight perspective provides the clarity I need to share some developments with you.
-So, friend to friend, here’s an update on some big changes that have challenged me but ultimately increased my writing output.
+You might think that I’m continuing my Nature Escape, but I’m not.
+At least not as completely as I once did.
+This moonlight perspective provides the clarity I need to share some unexpected developments with you.
+So, friend to friend, here’s an update on some big changes that have challenged me but ultimately enhanced my worldview and increased my writing output.

 We do what we need to do

-I was just about to send the press releases for my books when Mrs H took me to one side and showed me our bank statement.
+Sales of my books covered their marketing and production costs but were insufficient for me to draw a wage.
+So I lived off my redundancy package, planning to add money into the kitty when my royalties increased.
+I was just about to send the press release for my new book when Mrs H took me to one side and showed me our bank statement.
 Ouch.
-In fact, ouch times ten.
-We had enough money to last another month.
+In fact, ‘ouch times ten’.
+We had enough money left to fund one month’s rent.
 No more.
-After that, we’d be in serious trouble.
+After that, we’d be in trouble.
 Something had to be done.
-Panic-stricken and dazed by my abrupt departure from creativeland, I realised that I would have to do the one thing I swore I’d never do: go back to employment.
+Panic-stricken and dazed by my abrupt departure from Creativeland, I realised that I would have to do the one thing I swore I’d never do: go back to employment.

 The biggest sacrifice, for others?

 Returning to the ‘suited world’ was something I never predicted or wanted.
 I really thought I’d ‘got out’ and had definitely found freedom through my writing.
 But family obligations come first.
 So I made calls to recruitment friends and influencers, informing them that ‘Nigel Hudson’ was back on the market.
-This ‘other guy’ who goes by the ‘other name’ was coming out of retirement.
-'One of the world’s most successful bid management professionals' would be available to the highest bidder.
+The ‘other guy’ who goes by the ‘other name’ was coming out of retirement.
+I’d be available to the highest bidder, selling out to help others.
+All, and only, for money.

 Job opportunities came in from Canada, US, Ireland and Norway.
 But I didn’t want to work overseas again.
-Little Lady had only just got to know me, and I was deeply in love with the green mountains, blue rivers and pure air of North Wales.
+Little Lady had only just got to know me, Mrs H and I were back being a ‘proper’ couple, and I was deeply in love with the green mountains, blue rivers and pure air of North Wales.
+So I needed a UK-based job.

-Sadly the North Wales job market just doesn’t compare to the international one, so I accepted fate knowing that I would have to look further afield – but only in the UK.
-Finally I received three offers for UK-based jobs.
+Sadly, the North Wales job market doesn’t compete with the international one.
+So I accepted fate knowing that I would have to search throughout the UK.
+Finally, I received three ‘considerable’ offers.
 All of them were ‘down south’.
 Two in London and one in Dorset.
 I accepted the one with the greener surroundings and better fishing.
 Dorset it would be.
 But Mrs H and Little Lady wouldn’t be coming with me.
-This would be a lone journey, made with the sole objective of providing money for my family.
+This would be a lone journey, made with the sole intention of sending money home to my family.

-The new job was 250 miles away from home.
+My new job would be 250 miles from home.
 With favourable traffic it would take me six hours to drive there, longer if I attempted to use public transport.
-I wasn’t prepared to commute that far every day.
-Instead, I’d drive down in the early hours of Monday morning, and return on Friday evening.
+I wasn’t prepared to commute that far every day, so I’d drive down to Dorset in the early hours of Monday morning and return home late on Friday evening.

 What quality of life for the lifestyle author who seeks to ‘Stop – Unplug – Escape – Enjoy’?